Biking in Davos Klosters

 This route is great for beginners or for a short tour after work – because, of course, you can also take the Parsenn funicular to get back down to the valley.

-The Gotschna Freeride route, or A-Line for short, is a bike freeride adventure of the exceptional kind.
+The Gotschna Freeride route is a bike freeride adventure of the exceptional kind.
 Every seasoned biker who visits Davos should give this route highlight a try.

 The trail is open from the end of June to mid-October.
 During this time, the Gotschna cable car on Parsenn is also open for passenger and bike transport.